awesome-jakartaee/awesome-jakartaee.github.io/index.md

 ---
 layout: default
-title: Jakarta resources (by Ondro)
+title: Jakarta EE Resources (by Ondro)
 ---
-# Jakarta Resources
+# Jakarta EE Resources

 A page with collected resources about Jakarta EE.